Canop/dysk/README.md

 ![screenshot](doc/screenshot.png)

-Besides traditional columns, the `disk` column helps you identify your "disk":
+Besides traditional columns, the `disk` column helps you identify your "disk" (or the mapping standing between your filesystem and the physical device) :

 * `remov` : a removable device (such as an USB key)
 * `HDD` : a rotational disk
-* `SSD` : a solid state storage device, usually quite fast
+* `SSD` : a solid state storage device
 * `RAM` : an in-memory device (such as zram)
+* `LVM` : a device mapped to one or several disks using LVM
 * `crypt` : a crypted disk

 All sizes are based on the current SI recommendations: 1M is one million bytes.